 "Weren't you in his little defense gang?"

 Smith scowled.
 "So what if I was?
 That bitch Umbridge wasn't teaching us a single, fucking thing."

-"She was against Potter, so that was a plus in my book," said Draco.
+"She was against Potter, so that was a plus in my book," Draco said.

-"But she was wrong," said Blaise.
+"But she was wrong," Blaise said.
 "Harry and the others had the right to rebel against her—and so did the other teachers."